-- The harmful organism is not present in that area despite the environmental conditions in the protected zone being favourable for its establishment or
+- the harmful organism, which is established in one or more other parts of the Union, is not present in that area despite the environmental conditions in the protected zone being favourable for its establishment;

 Each protected zone is defined in relation to a particular harmful organism.
 The relevant EU country must ensure that the harmful organism(s) remain absent from the protected zones by following appropriate EU measures and carrying out annual surveys.

 The special protection includes a list of:

 - Harmful organisms whose introduction into and spread within the protected zones must be prevented - Annexes I.B and II.B;

 - Plants and plant products whose introduction into protected zones is prohibited - Annex III.B;

 - Requirements which certain plants, plant products or other objects must meet if they are moved into and within a protected zone - Annex IV.B.